 To launch Dartium, navigate to its directory in your finder, and double-click the Chromium executable file.
-Or launch a web app in Dart Editor, or at the command line as described in Using command-line flags.
+Or launch a web app from your IDE, or at the command line as described in Using command-line flags.

 Use a script tag with a type